johns10/code-my-spec-docs/design/designSession/designSession.md

 - Exports the public API for the coding session context
 - Hides internal implementation details
 - Provides clean interface for other parts of the extension
-- Acts as the single entry point for coding session functionality
+- Acts as the single entry point for one-off code generation

 ## What This Module Does NOT Do
 - Business logic implementation (delegates to startDesignSession.ts)